symbol/symbol-docs/source/guides/multisig/creating-a-multi-level-multisig-account.rst

 :doc:`Multisig accounts <../../concepts/multisig-account>` can have as cosignatories other multisig accounts and add “AND/OR” logic to multi-signature transactions.

-This guide will show you how to create the following **3-level multisig account**.
+In this guide, we are going to create a complex **3-level multisig account**.

 .. figure:: ../../resources/images/examples/mlma-complex-1.png
     :align: center